 Celiac disease is a common chronic condition that affects about 1% of the general population.
-It occurs in genetically predisposed individuals and is triggered by the ingestion of products that contain wheat, barley or rye, collectively known as "gluten."
-Ingestion of gluten initiates an inflammatory cascade in the small intestine that causes progressive destruction of the intestinal villi.

-Symptoms of Celiac Disease

-Symptoms are highly variable and may be gastrointestinal or non-gastrointestinal as shown in the table.

-- Symptoms may occur singly or in combination. - Age of onset can be any time from infancy to late in adulthood. - Young children tend to have predominantly gastrointestinal symptoms while older children and adults are more likely to have non-gastrointestinal manifestations initially.

-Because of the variable manifestations, a high index of suspicion for the disease and liberal use of screening tests is needed to avoid unnecessary delays in diagnosis.
+It occurs in genetically predisposed individuals and is triggered by the ingestion of products that contain wheat, barley or rye, collectively known as "gluten".
+Ingestion of gluten initiates an inflammatory cascade in the intestines that causes progressive destruction of the small intestinal villi.
+Symptoms of Celiac Disease Symptoms of celiac disease are highly variable and may be gastrointestinal or non-gastrointestinal as shown in the table. - Symptoms may occur singly or in combination - Age of onset can be any time from infancy to late in adulthood - Young children tend to have predominantly gastrointestinal symptoms while older children and adults are more likely to have non-gastrointestinal manifestations initially Because of the variable manifestations, a high index of suspicion for the disease and liberal use of screening tests is needed to avoid unnecessary delays in diagnosis.
+Associated Conditions.

-Gastrointestinal Manifestations Non-gastrointestinal Manifestations Diarrhea (chronic) Abdominal pain/discomfort Abdominal distension/bloating Excessive intestinal gas Weight loss/poor weight gain Constipation Chronic nausea/vomiting Fatigue Unexplained weight loss Anemia Short stature/growth failure Pubertal delay Dental enamel defects Skin rashes (dermatitis herpetiformis) Elevated liver enzymes (unexplained) Arthritis

-Associated Conditions

 Some people are at increased risk for celiac disease because of an associated condition.
 These individuals may have no symptoms or very minor complaints but when investigated are found to have the intestinal damage.
-Groups at increased risk include:
+Groups at increased risk for celiac disease include:

-- First-degree relatives of an index case
+- First degree relatives of an index case

+Turner syndrome

-- Type 1 diabetics
+Type 1 diabetics

-- Down syndrome

-- Turner syndrome

-- Selective IgA deficiency
+Selective IgA deficiency

+Down Syndrome

-- Other autoimmune diseases (autoimmune hepatitis, thyroiditis)
+• Other autoimmune diseases (autoimmune hepatitis, thyroiditis)

 Diagnosing Celiac Disease

 Blood tests looking for specific antibodies that are found when the disease is active can be used to screen for celiac disease.
 Recommended tests include:

 - Tissue transglutaminase antibody (TTG)

 - Endomysium antibody (EMA)

 - Deamidated gliadin peptide antibodies (DGP)

 The TTG-IgA antibody provides the most cost effective and reliable test to screen for celiac disease.
 It can be combined with measurement of serum total IgA level to make sure the patient does not have selective IgA deficiency.
 Those with selective IgA deficiency should be screened using either the DGP-IgG or TTG-IgG antibody test.
-(See algorithm.)
+(See algorithm on back)

+In children less than 2 years of age the TTG and EMA are less reliable so testing in this age group should use a combination of the TTG-IgA and DGP-IgG.

 Serological testing for celiac disease is only reliable if the child is eating a regular gluten containing diet.

-Do not start a gluten-free diet until the diagnosis of celiac disease is confirmed by a gastroenterologist.
+Do not start a gluten free diet until the diagnosis of celiac disease is confirmed by a gastroenterologist.

-Confirming the Diagnosis

-In those patients who have typical gastrointestinal symptoms and very high levels of antibodies to the TTG, it may be possible to make a diagnosis of celiac disease without additional testing.
-In most cases, confirmation of the diagnosis requires a small intestinal biopsy sample to look for the characteristic histological changes that occur in celiac disease.
+(continued on back)

+SM-BRO-FS-4
-Algorithm for Diagnosing Celiac Disease

-^{} If the clinical suspicion for celiac disease is high, refer to pediatric GI specialist even if the serological tests are negative.
+Algorithm for Diagnosing Celiac Disease For children less than 2 years of age request both TTG-lgA and DGP-lgG initially If the clinical suspicion for celiac disease is high refer to GI even if the serological tests are negative